Castle Exploring in East Lothian

 With the school holidays in full swing, you may find you're struggling to think of things to do to keep your little darlings occupied.

 Well fear not, as East Lothian has lots to keep them, and you entertained this summer.
-In this blog, we’re going to look at some of the region’s wonderful castles managed by Historic Environment Scotland.
+In this blog, we’re going to look at some of the region’s wonderful castles to explore managed by Historic Environment Scotland.

 There’s no better time to explore East Lothian’s rich history either, as 2017 is Scotland’s year of History, Heritage and Archaeology.